Event Groups: 800m and longer

 – PDF format, one week per page.
 Printer-friendly.

-To receive a full 12-week Summer Base Training Plan for high school athletes, please click “Pay with Card” below.
+To receive a full 12-week Summer Base Training Plan for high school distance runners, please click “Pay with Card” below.
 Once payment is received, the plan will be emailed to you in PDF format within a couple of days.
 Please contact us if you have any questions.